-Strip(1) will remove all archive symbol entries from the header.
+The strip(1) command will remove all archive symbol entries from the header.
 The archive symbol entries must be restored via the ts option of the ar(1) command before the archive can be used with the link editor ld(1).